panshu123/multi-tenant-saas/README.md

     }

 ### Multi-Tenant Logic and Data Scoping
--Users can own multiple companies.
+-Users can own multiple companies.<br>
--Each user has an active company stored either in the user_active_companies pivot table or a foreign key on users table.
+-Each user has an active company stored either in the user_active_companies pivot table or a foreign key on users table.<br>
--All company-related data (e.g., invoices, projects) are linked to a company.
+-All company-related data (e.g., invoices, projects) are linked to a company.<br>
--Global Eloquent Scopes enforce that queries on tenant-specific models automatically filter by the user's active company.
+-Global Eloquent Scopes enforce that queries on tenant-specific models automatically filter by the user's active company.<br>
--This prevents cross-company data leakage and enforces tenant isolation.
+-This prevents cross-company data leakage and enforces tenant isolation.<br>
--Switching active company updates the stored active company for the user and changes the data context for all subsequent API requests.
+-Switching active company updates the stored active company for the user and changes the data context for all subsequent API requests.<br>
 -Authorization checks ensure users can only manage companies they own.